-- See General Pee Wee/Cloverbud rules & Pee Wee/Cloverbud Livestock Rules. - 2.
+- 1. See General Pee Wee/Cloverbud rules & Pee Wee/Cloverbud Livestock Rules. - 2.
 Pee Wee/Cloverbud age for goat exhibitors: 5-6. - 3.
-Goat exhibitors will be allowed to show either their own goat, or one owned in the Youth Division. - Pee Wee/Cloverbud exhibitors must complete the Cass County online Livestock ID Sheet no later than June 17 indicating whether they are bringing their own animal or using another exhibitor's animal.
+Goat exhibitors will be allowed to show either their own goat, or one owned in the Youth Division.